The Method of Strained Coordinates for Vibrations with Weak Unilateral Springs: Several degrees of freedom

-with the initial conditions of theorem \ref{thm:app-nnm}.
-The first term $v^0$ is easy to obtain; for the second term $v^1$ an explicit formula is in principle possible using Fourier series such as for one degree of freedom but it is cumbersome so we choose to compute $v^1$ by solving numerically \eqref{eq:Lkvk1p=0} with a step by step algorithm; we use as a black-box the routine ODE of SCILAB \cite{scilab} to solve equations of theorem \ref{Th41} after computing by numerical integration $\alpha_1$.
+Here we use the previous results and compute numerically a solution of system \eqref{sysMK+} using the approximation \eqref{eq:uup=0}: $u^{\eps}(t)=v^0(\omega_{\eps} t) +\eps v^1(\omega_{\eps} t) +O(\eps^2)$ with the initial conditions of theorem \ref{thm:app-nnm}.
+The first term $v^0$ is easy to obtain; for the second term $v^1$ an explicit formula is in principle possible using Fourier series such as for one degree of freedom but it is cumbersome so we choose to compute $v^1$ by solving numerically \eqref{eqN1} with a step by step algorithm; we use as a black-box the routine ODE of SCILAB \cite{scilab} to solve equations of theorem \ref{Th41} after computing by numerical integration $\alpha_1$.
 We show numerical results for a system of the type: